 Note that in the same article by Xie et al., they also present an optimized version of this inequality \eqref{eq:xiefirst}, where an additional term is added on the right hand side, and has the following form:

 for $\delta_m = \frac{d + 1}{2}I(A : B) - \sum_{i = 1}^{d + 1} I(M_i^A : B)$.
 However, this optimized version is not applicable to our case as the two terms of $\delta_m$ has different multipliers.
-If the first term of $\delta_m$, without the multiplier $(d + 1)/2$ is already larger than the second term, then both CQC and ECQC holds trivially, and with the multiplier, this form is not compatible to our scenario as we have a single $\iab$ term, and we exclude it from our analysis.
+If the first term of $\delta_m$, without the multiplier $(d + 1)/2$ is already larger than the second term, then both CQC and ECQC hold trivially, and with the multiplier, this form is not compatible with our scenario as we have a single $\iab$ term, and we exclude it from our analysis.

-Now, we mention our conjecture mentioned in equation \eqref{conj:ecqc} for the clarity of derivation:
+Now, we mention our conjecture mentioned in inequality \eqref{conj:ecqc} for the clarity of derivation:

 Note that, because our conjecture considers $d$ measurements out of $d + 1$, and excludes the maximum mutual information obtained by one of the $d + 1$ MUB measurements, adding that quantity will give us the total $d + 1$ mutual information, and if one party is not measured, then the mutual information could only be higher because of the data processing inequality.
-So from the right hand side of equation \eqref{eq:conj2} we have that:
+So from the right hand side of inequality \eqref{eq:conj2} we have that: